 A few days ago I caught myself hyperventilating mid-conversation.
 I had to take a big gulp of water and walk away for a bit.

 It’s not the first time my incorrect breathing has gotten me in a bind.
 I once passed out in a hot yoga class simply because I forgot to breathe.
-Or rather, instead of really embracing that I was a beginner, I was acutely conscious of how I was totally sucking at the poses, how I couldn’t move with the fluidity of others… just too in my head.
+Or rather, instead of really embracing that I was a beginner, I was acutely aware of how I was totally sucking at the poses, how I couldn’t move with the fluidity of others… just too in my head.
 Sipping at air, anticipating what was to come next instead of just being ok with feeling out of my depth.
 And then I passed out, and the teacher had to drag me out.
 It was terribly glamorous.

 The same thing happened last week at the dentist.
 It was a routine clean, but it turned out to be a mini pranayama session as the doctor realised I was holding my breath and therefore, not able to open my mouth for him—which is kind of not what you want when you pay $600 for a dental appointment.